Yes, long femurs DO really SCREW up the back squat!

-The “long femur” refers to length of thigh RELATIVE to torso.
+The “long femur” in the strength training and powerlifting community refers to length of thigh RELATIVE to torso.
 It can be one of two ways:

 1) Femur is longer than torso—and torso may be medium relative to body, or short, relative to body, but the bottom line is the femur is longer than the torso.
 OR…

 2) Torso is same length as femur, but the problem is that the shin is too short, relative to length of femur.
 So even though femur-torso relationship is okay, the short shin creates the problem.

 It can also refer to the length of the femur relative to the length of the shin (from knee to ankle).
 A “short shin” will impact the squat.

 We can’t all be built the same for the back squat yet built differently when it’s time to be fitted for a suit, or when adjusting the car seat angle plus its proximity to the pedals plus its height.

 #1.
 Long, “ape-like” arms (relative to the body height) are a big disadvantage in bench pressing.

 #2.
 Short, “T-rex” arms (relative to the body height) are a big disadvantage in the deadlift.

 #3.
 Long “spider” arms will kill anyone’s chance at excelling with Olympic-style weightlifting.

 Oddly, these critics slam the long femur excuse for a lousy back squat.